Members Voluntary Liquidation (MVL)

 - The purpose for which a company was set up has been achieved.

-As part of the members voluntary liquidation process the directors must swear a Statutory Declaration of Solvency confirming that the company has sufficient assets to discharge all liabilities.
 The shareholders must then pass a special resolution approving the liquidation and an ordinary resolution appointing a liquidator to handle the administration of the liquidation.
-We at turpin barker armstrong can be appointed as liquidator.
-The appointed liquidator (turpin barker armstrong) will then realise any remaining assets, discharge any remaining liabilities, and make distributions to the shareholders.
+This sounds more complicated than it is and we at turpin barker armstrong can be appointed as liquidator to assist you with the mvl process.
+The appointed mvl liquidator will then realise any remaining assets, discharge any remaining liabilities, and make distributions to the shareholders.

 Where physical assets exist, the liquidator can distribute these "in specie" which eliminates the need for the assets to be sold.
 If this is necessary, the liquidator will require an independent valuation of the assets proposed to be distributed in this manner.

-The key advantages of a Members Voluntary Liquidation:
+The key advantages of a Members Voluntary Liquidation - mvl:

 - The liquidator has the ability to return funds to Shareholders as capital – which can have considerable tax advantages as all distributions will be capital repayments and subject to Capital Gain Tax (“CGT”) rules rather than PAYE/NI procedures or dividends.
 Directors who have been a director and shareholder of a company for at least 12 months and the company traded in that period can claim Entrepreneurs’ Relief which, when coupled with the personal allowance for CGT of £11,100 with taxation currently at 10%, can be extremely favourable when compared to higher rates of PAYE.